 Federal Blackmail and Extortion – 18 U.S.C. § 873

-This has to do with blackmail, extortion where people are basically trying to get goods, valuable, money, services and they're extorting another person.
-A lot of times you're going to see this with politicians, especially at the federal level.
-Anybody in the government being extorted, the feds will become involved.
+This has to do with blackmail, extortion where people are basically trying to get goods, valuables, money, and services and they're extorting another person.
+A lot of times, you're going to see this with politicians, especially at the federal level.
+If anybody in the government is being extorted, the feds will become involved.

 The feds only get involved in sophisticated cases — where you have a situation where somebody is a celebrity, or in some other circumstance — where it makes sense that the feds get involved in order to prosecute a person because they're using some sort of sophistication, bribery cases where extortion is involved or blackmail is involved, any type of an actor — I can see the federal government getting involved.

 I've handled a lot of extortion cases over the last twenty-five years, and if you're charged with an extortion-related offense, and they're using the United States Code to charge you in Section 873, which has to do with blackmail and extortion, then what you're going to want to do obviously, is to get a seasoned federal criminal defense attorney to defend you in these cases.

 Really, what you're talking about is someone either calling somebody, meeting in person, and attempting to get that person to give him some money or do something for them or give them some sort of valuable consideration as part of a plot to extort that person.

 I've seen tape-recorded conversations being used.
 I've seen all sorts of different angles being used in order to effectuate the extortion that we're talking about.

 If you're charged with extortion in the federal setting, you're looking at going to a post-indictment arraignment, they're going to show you the charging documents, which again, is typically an indictment, and you're going to have an opportunity to try to post bail.